Import Terraform Configuration

 to validate that the container was destroyed.

-Tip: Since you added the image to your Terraform configuration as well as the container, the image will be removed from Docker as well as the container.
+Since you added both the image and the container to your Terraform configuration, Terraform will remove both from Docker.
 If there were another container using the same image, the destroy step would fail.
 Remember that importing a resource into Terraform means that Terraform will manage the entire lifecycle of the resource, including destruction.

 Limitations and other considerations

-Terraform import can only know the current state of infrastructure as reported by the Terraform provider.
-It does not know:
+Terraform import uses the current state of your infrastructure reported by the Terraform provider.
+It cannot determine:

-- changes you've made to the infrastructure that aren't controlled by Terraform — for example, the state of a Docker container's filesystem.
+- changes made to the infrastructure that are not in Terraform's control, such as the state of a Docker container's filesystem.

-Importing involves manual steps which can be error prone, especially if the person importing resources lacks the context of how and why those resources were created in the first place.
+Importing involves manual steps which can be error prone, especially if the operator lacks context about the purpose and history of the infrastructure.

-Terraform import doesn't detect or generate relationships between infrastructure.
+Terraform import does not detect or generate relationships between infrastructure.

 Not all providers and resources support Terraform import.

-Just because infrastructure has been imported into Terraform does not mean that it can be destroyed and recreated by Terraform.
+Importing a resource into Terraform does not mean that Terraform can destroy and recreate it.
 For example, the imported infrastructure could rely on other unmanaged infrastructure or configuration.

-You may need to set local variables equivalent to the remote workspace variables to import to a remote backend.
+If you store your state in a remote backend, you may need to set local variables equivalent to the remote workspace variables.
 The

 import

-Following Infrastructure as Code (IaC) best practices such as immutable infrastructure can help prevent many of these problems, but infrastructure created by hand is unlikely to follow IaC best practices.
+Following Infrastructure as Code (IaC) best practices, such as immutable infrastructure, can help prevent many of these problems.